gabrielfernando01/scala_and_spark_for_bd/README.md

 <code>def sum(x: Int, y: Int) = x + y</code>

-Method above, let's say <code>sum2</code>, can have no parameter list at all, as follow:
+Method above 👆🏼, let's say <code>sum2</code>, can have no parameter list at all, as follow:

 ```
 val sum2 = sum(2) _